jose-lara/update-user/README.md

 # Aws lambda talk how to update an user in dynamo

-Añadir un timestamp de fecha de ultima modificación del usuario y activar usuario
+Añadir un timestamp de fecha de ultima modificación del usuario y activar usuario (cambiar flag `active` a true)